 All of Cabot’s products are gluten-free with the exception of the spreadable cheddars and deli cheese that is repacked at your local grocery store.
 Due to our sourcing, we cannot guarantee spreads to be wheat-free.
 Repacked deli cheese is wrapped at store level where gluten could be present leading to contamination.
 All of the rest of Cabot’s products and ingredients have been researched and verified to be gluten-free and are produced in a gluten-free environment.
 For more information, click here.

-Cabot is certified kosher and offers a broad range of kosher dairy products, including cheese, cultured products, and butters.
+Cabot is certified kosher and offers a broad range of kosher dairy products, including cheese, cultured products and butters.
 Under the supervision of a rabbi, Cabot maintains kosher standards.
-In addition Cabot offers a broad range of halal cheddar cheeses that have met the rules and regulations specified by a supervising Islamic Administrator.
-Cabot Cheeses are free of all animal by-products, and our cheeses are made without any animal rennet.
-Please look for this icon on the packaging of your favorite Cabot dairy products to be sure they are certified.
+In addition, Cabot offers a broad range of halal cheddar cheeses that have met the rules and regulations specified by a supervising Islamic Administrator.
+Cabot cheeses are certified by the Islamic Food and Nutrition Council of America and by Tablet K, with the exception of Smoky Bacon, Clothbound, Spreadable cheeses, Shredded, and Sliced Cheeses (including American), ¾ oz bars and snack sticks.
+With the exceptions previously noted, Cabot Cheeses are made without any animal rennet.
+Look for this icon on the packaging of your favorite Cabot cheese products to be sure they are certified.

 A rabbi must inspect the production and packaging of our products before certification is given.
 Some Cabot products do not qualify for kosher certification because the packaging or production takes place in facilities that are not our own.